Write a C++ program to demonstrate the use of default arguments in function overloading.

 What are Default Arguments in C++? 🤔

-For example, the signature of the function looks something like:
+For example, the signature of the function looks something like this:

 void displayNumPower(int num, int pow);

-Normally, we have to pass both arguments if we want to call above function without any error.
+Normally, we have to pass both arguments if we want to call or invoke above function without any error.

-In above case, we have to assign a value (2) to that pow argument during function declaration.
+In above scenario, we have to assign 2 to that pow argument during function declaration.

-After adding the default argument, our function will look like:
+After adding the default argument, our function will look like this:

 void displayNumPower(int num, int pow = 2);

-Now, even if we don’t pass the value of pow, the default value 2 will be used in the function definition. 😉
+Now, even if we do not pass the second argument i.e. pow, the default value (2) will be used in the function definition.

 Tutorial 📺